What Cooks Do

-- Check freshness of food and ingredients before cooking
+- Check the freshness of food and ingredients before cooking

 - Weigh, measure, and mix ingredients according to recipes

 - Bake, roast, grill, broil, or fry meats, fish, vegetables, and other foods

 - Boil and steam meats, fish, vegetables, and other foods

 - Arrange, garnish, and sometimes serve food

 - Clean work areas, equipment, utensils, dishes, and silverware

 - Cook, hold, and store food or food ingredients

 Cooks use a variety of kitchen equipment, including broilers, grills, slicers, grinders, and blenders.

 The following are examples of types of cooks:

-Restaurant cooks usually prepare a wide selection of dishes and cook most orders individually.
+Restaurant cooks prepare a wide selection of dishes and cook most orders individually.
 Some restaurant cooks may order supplies, set menu prices, and plan the daily menu.

 Short-order cooks prepare foods in restaurants and coffee shops that emphasize fast service and quick food preparation.
 They usually prepare sandwiches, fry eggs, and cook french fries, often working on several orders at the same time.

-Private household cooks plan and prepare meals in private homes, according to the client’s tastes and dietary needs.
+Private household cooks and personal chefs plan and prepare meals in private homes, according to the client’s tastes and dietary needs.
 They order groceries and supplies, clean the kitchen, and wash dishes and utensils.
 They also may cater parties, holiday meals, luncheons, and other social events.
-Most private household chefs typically work for one full-time client.
+Private household cooks typically work for one full-time client.
 Some private household cooks and personal chefs are self-employed or employed by a private cooking company, regularly making meals for clients.